The defender put the ball past his own goalkeeper early in the second half, which means the Ligue 1 leaders will have to wait to retain their crown

-Blanc's side still leads second-placed Monaco by eight points at the summit and will secure the title if it beats Rennes or the principality club cannot beat Guingamp next round.
+Blanc's side still lead second-placed Monaco by eight points at the summit and will secure the title if they beat Rennes or the principality club cannot beat Guingamp a week on Wednesday.

 PSG made a bright start to proceedings and came close to opening the scoring in the early stages as Yohan Cabaye saw a header cleared off the line by Julien Faussurier.

 The visitors continued to create the better chances in a high-tempo first half, with only more heroics from Sochaux keeping the scores level.